 Semi-Solid Die Casting

 Semi-solid die casting commonly known as semi-solid metal (SSM) casting is a recent technique that combines solid metal forging and liquid casting.
-The process is known for creating metal products with brilliant mechanical properties and near net shapes.
+The process is known for creating metal products with brilliant mechanical properties and near-net shapes.
 Semi-solid casting is especially suitable for casting certain non-ferrous metals such as copper, magnesium, and aluminum.
-With its semi-solid behavior, this process lower porosity and formation of holes during shaping.
+With its semi-solid behavior, this process allows lower porosity and the formation of holes during shaping.

 Semi-Solid Die Casting Process